 Under sunny skies, we trooped east along the beach and then clambered up into the hills.
 We were soon walking along the cliff tops, where cornflower blue skies and aqua waters offered a picturesque contrast to the white chalk cliffs of the Purbeck Peninsula.
 Other than encountering a buffed young man in black fatigues wielding an impressive pair of binoculars (bird watching … apparently), and briefly being joined by a lady I had encountered the day before, we had the path to ourselves.
 We made it in good time to Handfast Point, the most easterly point of the Jurassic Coast.
 From there we had prime views of three chalk stacks that formed the legendary Old Harry rock formations, named for a local pirate who, in the late 14th and early 15th centuries, scored the French and Spanish coastlines, capturing ships loaded with daily essentials such as olive oil, wine and jewels.
 Looking east, Studland Bay occupied the foreground, with its stretch of beaches which we soon discovered had played a pivotal role in D-Day preparations.
 After that, accessible only by a ferry that plied its way back and forth across the narrow opening to Poole Harbour, lay our final destination, Sandbanks, apparently Britain’s version of Palm Beach, boasting the fourth highest land value by area in the world.
 (Have to admit, I left the next day scratching my head as to why.)
 Then finally, stretching further east along the coastline was the hazy outline of Bournemouth, Dorset’s largest coastal resort town.

 After our brisk start, we now slowed our pace, having only walked an hour and a half and knowing we had plenty of time to keep that all-important spa appointment.
 On our approach into Studland, we stumbled across Fort Henry, a WWII bunker located on a hill overlooking the bay, so named in honor of the home base of the Canadian engineers who had built it.
-From this distal vantage point, Winston Churchill, King George VI, American General Eisenhower and British General Montgomery watched live rocket bombardment of the beach from battleships and fighter planes of the Allied forces.
-Codenamed Exercise Smash, it was the largest live ammunition exercise of the whole war and included the landing of thousands of infantry as a training exercise to the Allied invasion of Europe.
+From this distal vantage point, Winston Churchill, King George VI, American General Eisenhower and British General Montgomery had watched the beach being bombarded by live rocket fire from battleships and fighter planes of the Allied forces.
+Codenamed Exercise Smash, it was the largest live ammunition exercise of the whole war, which had included the landing of thousands of infantry as a training exercise to the Allied invasion of Europe.

 It was a sobering experience to walk along the same beaches that 70 years before had been heavily booby-trapped with thousands of land mines against invasion (beaches now fringed with beach shacks and littered with holiday makers); to know that the inner heathland, covered that day in a sea of purple heather, had been pounded by British rocket-firing Typhoons and American Thunderbolt fighter-bomber planes.